DATA-Systems/E-MailRelay-Token-Updater/README.md

     schtasks /create /sc MINUTE /mo 30 /ru System /rl HIGHEST /tn Update-XOauth-Token /tr "powershell.exe -File '<path to emailrelay-update-xoauth.ps1>'" schtasks /run /tn Update-XOauth-Token

-## Troble-Shooting

-If the script gives the error: "AADServicePrincipalNotFound" most likely Microsoft had not registrated the app when the script continued.

 ## Thank you

 We set this up because [E-MailRelay](https://emailrelay.sourceforge.net/) is our SMTP relay of choice, since Microsoft [dropped the SMTP services in Windows Server 2025](https://learn.microsoft.com/en-us/windows-server/get-started/removed-deprecated-features-windows-server).
 We are planning to use (and support) these scripts, as long as needed.
 We will gladly read (and most likely accept) PRs for patches, improvements and updates.